 CLICK HERE Arrow Icon

-• The creation of at least ten jobs
+• The creation of at least ten jobs.

-• €250,000 toward artistic production, recovery, or maintenance of national cultural heritage
+• €250,000 toward artistic production, recovery, or maintenance of national cultural heritage.

-• €500,000 in establishing a new company or the share capital of existing companies, alongside job creation
+• €500,000 in establishing a new company or the share capital of existing companies, alongside job creation.

 You can also consider Spain’s Golden Visa program.
-It is possible to get a Spanish nationality after going through the Golden Visa program and maintaining your investment as well as your permanent residency in the nation for ten years.
+After completing the program and maintaining your investment of €500,000 and permanent residency in the nation for ten years, you can get Spanish nationality.
+Other investment options include:

 Spain offers fast-track naturalization to only citizens of Ibero-American countries, the Philippines, Andorra, Equatorial Guinea, Portugal, and France.
 Citizens of these countries can acquire citizenship after two years of residency, in addition to the right to keep their original citizenship.